Hi friends. Toronto is in our third lockdown as I type and baking healthy treats is bringing me a lot of joy at the moment.

 - 1/2 cup chopped walnuts or pepita seeds

 Combine the oil, egg, milk and vanilla with the syrup or brown sugar.
 Combine remaining dry ingredients in a separate large bowl.
 Pour wet mixture over dry and stir until just combined.
 Spoon into lined or greased muffin tins.
 (I grease mine with coconut oil or non-stick spray.)
-Bake at 375 degrees for 18 minutes.
+Bake at 375 degrees for 20-22 minutes until golden brown.